Knowledge base

 Preamble

-- It may happen for various reasons (a file type or a name length exceeding commonly accepted limits, etc.) that the synchronization by the kDrive app no longer progresses.
+- For various reasons (a file type or a name length exceeding commonly accepted limits, etc.), it may happen that the synchronization by the kDrive app no longer progresses.

 - Logs allow Infomaniak Support to better track the problem that may occur between your device and the kDrive application.